EtheaDev/SVGIconImageList/README.md

 - Native Delphi TSVG: the first native Delphi code, based on Martin's work which is using GDI+

-- Using SKIA4Delphi library, a cross-platform 2D graphics API based on Google's Skia Graphics Library
+- Using SKIA4Delphi library, a cross-platform 2D graphics API based on Google's Skia Graphics Library (incomplete support)

 - A wrapper to the native Windows Direct2D implementation